skriptfabrik/elements-cli/README.md

   openapi_json  The path or URL of the OpenAPI JSON file

 Options:
-      --base-path=BASE_PATH    Use the given base path [default: "/"] --cors-proxy=CORS_PROXY  Provide CORS proxy
+      --base-path=BASE_PATH                    Use the given base path [default: "/"] --credentials-policy=CREDENTIALS_POLICY  Credentials policy for "Try It" feature: omit, include, same-origin [default: "omit"]
-  -f, --filter-internal        Filter out any content which has been marked as internal with x-internal -h, --help                   Display this help message
+      --cors-proxy=CORS_PROXY                  Provide CORS proxy -f, --filter-internal                        Filter out any content which has been marked as internal with x-internal -h, --help                                   Display this help message
-      --layout=LAYOUT          Layout for Elements: sidebar, stacked [default: "sidebar"] --logo=LOGO              URL of an image that will show as a small square logo next to the title -n  --no-try-it              Hide the "Try It" panel (the interactive API console) --router=ROUTER          Determines how navigation should work: history, hash, memory, static [default: "history"] --style=STYLE            Additional style for Elements [default: "display: block; height: 100vh"] --title=TITLE            API docs title [default: "My API Docs"] --variable=VARIABLE      Variable to be replaced in the OpenAPI document -v, --version                Print version number
+      --layout=LAYOUT                          Layout for Elements: sidebar, stacked [default: "sidebar"] --logo=LOGO                              URL of an image that will show as a small square logo next to the title -n  --no-try-it                              Hide the "Try It" panel (the interactive API console) --router=ROUTER                          Determines how navigation should work: history, hash, memory, static [default: "history"]
+      --style=STYLE                            Additional style for Elements [default: "flex: 1 0 0; overflow: hidden;"]
+      --title=TITLE                            API docs title [default: "My API Docs"] --variable=VARIABLE                      Variable to be replaced in the OpenAPI document -v, --version                                Print version number

 Examples:
   Export rendered API docs based on local openapi.json path as index.html: